Weight Discrimination: A Socially Acceptable Injustice

-Overweight people who are not “morbidly obese,” but who experience weight discrimination cannot file claims under the ADA because they are not considered disabled under this law.
+Overweight people who are not “severe obesity,” but who experience weight discrimination cannot file claims under the ADA because they are not considered disabled under this law.
 It places an unfair burden for individuals to prove that their obesity is debilitating and disabling in order to obtain fair and equitable treatment in the workplace.

-These unresolved issues, in addition to public perceptions that place blame on obese people, have led to inconsistent court rulings and often deter obese individuals from taking any legal action.
+These unresolved issues, in addition to public perceptions that place blame on people with obesity, have led to inconsistent court rulings and often deter individuals with obesity from taking any legal action.

 Clearly, legislation is badly needed to protect individuals from weight discrimination.
 Massachusetts recently introduced legislation (House Bill 1844) to prohibit weight-based discrimination in employment settings.
 The hearing was held on March 25th 2008, with no opposition present at the hearing, and all expert testimonies were in favor of the bill.
 No decision has yet been made, but if this bill passes, it will be an important step in encouraging other states to follow suit.

-Reducing weight bias requires major shifts in societal attitudes, and national actions are needed to establish meaningful legislation to ensure that obese persons receive the equitable treatment they deserve.
+Reducing weight bias requires major shifts in societal attitudes, and national actions are needed to establish meaningful legislation to ensure that persons with obesity receive the equitable treatment they deserve.